Identity platform Auth0 raises $120M Series F funding round at $1.92B valuation – TechCrunch

 With this, the company has now raised a total of $330 million, including its $103 million Series E round in 2019.
 The company says its valuation is now 1.92 billion.

 Auth0’s marquee customers include the likes of Atlassian, AMD and Autotrader.
-The company, which now has 650 employees, says it grew both its revenue and customer base by 70 percent in 2019 and that it now has ‘thousands of customers’ who use the service to outsource their identity management.
+The company, which now has 650 employees, says it grew both its revenue and customer base by 70% in 2019 and that it now has “thousands of customers” who use the service to outsource their identity management.

 “Achieving a Series F round of funding is an incredible milestone for our company, and we could not be more grateful to our new and existing investors for their support,” said Auth0 CEO and co-founder Eugenio Pace.
 “Nearly every app and service relies on secure authentication and seamless user experience.
 Our year-over-year growth is reflective of the persistent problem that our technology is solving, and we are so proud to be part of our customers’ journey.”